SchweizerischeBundesbahnen/journey-service/Developer-Manual.md

 #### URL versioning
 All `/b2c/v2/*` APIs **without** `INCUBATOR` in their URL may be considered as **stable**.
 Any breaking changes will be signaled by our Release-Manager (to the e-Mail you registered at APIM registration process)!

-Any **APIs with `/b2c/v2/INCUBATOR/*` in their URL are highly @Experimental and might be changed on a daily basis or might even be deleted without further notice** (if you use it, make sure you keep frequent communication with journey-service@sbb.ch) .
+Any **APIs with `/b2c/v2/INCUBATOR/*` in their URL are highly @Experimental and might be changed breakingly on a daily basis or might even be deleted without further notice** (if you use it, make sure you keep frequent communication with journey-service@sbb.ch).

 #### Deprecated stuff
 Any APIs to be removed soon, will have a `@Deprecated` annotation and will be easily visible in the Swagger-UI (check any migration hints given and migrate as soon as possible).